THE REVEALING OF THE SONS OF GOD

 Truly, the creation is not waiting in vain for the revealing of the sons of God.

 The Prophet Ezekiel describes the saint becoming a tree of life, and then becoming a source of eternal life for the multitudes of the earth.

-Afterward he brought me again unto the door of the house; and, behold, waters issued out from under the threshold of the house eastward: for the forefront of the house stood toward the east, and the waters came down from under from the right side of the house, at the south side of the altar.
+Then he brought me back to the door of the temple; and there was water, flowing from under the threshold of the temple toward the east, for the front of the temple faced east; the water was flowing from under the right side of the temple, south of the altar.
 (Ezekiel 47:1)

 The “door” of the house is the Lord Jesus.
 The “house” is the eternal Temple of God, that is, Christ—Head and Body.

 The “waters” refer to the Holy Spirit of God.
 “Eastward” speaks of the coming of the Day of the Lord.